wilcoxen-courses/e235-onondaga/README.md

 1. Write the results to the output file by calling `.to_csv()` on `summary` with argument `"parcels.csv"`.

-1. Now call `plt.figure()` to initialize a figure.
+1. Now set a tuple consisting of variables `fig1` and `ax1` to the result of calling `plt.subplots()`.
+That creates a new blank figure (`fig1`) with a single set of drawing axes (`ax1`).

-1. Set `ax` to the result of calling `.plot.scatter()` on `summary` with three arguments: `"YR_BLT"`, `"SQFT_LIV"`, and `s="50%"`.
+1. Then call `.plot.scatter()` on `summary` with four arguments: `"YR_BLT"`, `"SQFT_LIV"`, `s="50%"`, and `ax=ax1`.
 Note that `s` is a keyword argument and should not be in quotes.
+The last argument, `ax=ax1` causes the plot to be drawn on the axes set up in the previous step.
 The result will be a scatter plot with `"YR_BLT"` on the horizontal axis, `"SQFT_LIV"` on the vertical axis, and with the size of the dots scaled by the median value, `"50%"`.

-1. Set the title by calling `.set_title()` on `ax` with argument `"Characteristics of Zip Codes"`.
+1. Set the title by calling `.set_title()` on `ax1` with argument `"Characteristics of Zip Codes"`.

+1. Finalize the formatting of the figure by calling `.tight_layout()` on `fig1`.
+That fine-tunes the spacing of labels and axes in figures to make sure that everything fits properly.
+It's not really needed here but is definitely needed in later assignments and it's a good practice in general.

-1. Save the figure by calling `.figure.savefig()` on `ax` with two arguments: `"parcels.png"` and `dpi=300`.
+1. Save the figure by calling `fig1.savefig()` with two arguments: `"parcels.png"` and `dpi=300`.
 The `dpi` argument sets the resolution of the figure to 300 dots per inch, which is sharper than the default.

 1. Edit the `results.md` file and replace the TBD placeholder with a few notes on the results.
 There's nothing specific you need to mention; rather, just spend a few minutes looking over the output and say a little about some things you think are interesting.

-### Submitting
+## Submitting

 Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
 At that point, you're done: you have submitted your answer.

-### Tips
+## Tips

 + The `dtype` argument is used to tell `read_csv()` what datatype it should use for some or all of the columns in the file.
 When given a dictionary, `read_csv()` will use the indicated datatype for any columns that have keys in the database, and will determine on its own what the data type should be for all the other columns.
 Here we're telling it to use strings for the zip codes, which it would otherwise treat as numeric data.
 It's a very good practice to always treat zip codes as strings because some zip codes begin with 0's.
 It's the same reason that FIPS codes should always be strings.

 + In later exercises we'll join this data to information from the Census and other sources to examine the county in more detail.
 We'll also map it using GIS.

 + Data on all tax parcels in New York State is available from the NYS geographic information system (GIS) data repository.
 A link is available from the resources section of the class web page.